-The Space Telescope Science Institute (STScI) news team creates and disseminates news and photo releases covering scientific advancements made using the Hubble Space Telescope to news organizations worldwide, which use them to build their own coverage in television broadcasts, print publications, and online services.
-After its launch, our work will also include research using data from the James Webb Space Telescope.
+The Space Telescope Science Institute (STScI) news team creates and disseminates news and photo releases covering scientific advancements made using the Hubble Space Telescope and the James Webb Space Telescope to news organizations worldwide, which use them to build their own coverage in television broadcasts, print publications, and online services.
+After its launch, our work will also include research using data from the Nancy Grace Roman Space Telescope.

 We actively engage journalists by answering questions, providing context, and explaining the importance of the science.
 Astronomical discoveries are often dense with unfamiliar concepts, complex ideas, and highly technical details, which is why interaction between our news staff, astronomers, and members of the media is essential for our news to accurately and effectively reach the public.